Capaha Park Ball Field

 Project Delivery: Design-Build

-Capaha Park is oldest park in Cape Girardeau's park system, opening in 1914.
+Capaha Park is the oldest park in Cape Girardeau's park system, opening in 1914.
 The park is located near Southeast Missouri State University at Broadway and West End Boulevard and covers more than 39 acres.
-The park features a collegiate size baseball field and is home to the Southeast Missouri State University Redhawks baseball team, and the Cape Catfish, the first prospect league team to play in Cape Girardeau.
+The park features a collegiate-size baseball field and is home to the Southeast Missouri State University Redhawks baseball team and the Cape Catfish, the first prospect league team to play in Cape Girardeau.